threenine/nuxt-fathom/README.md

 original developers, However this release include upgrade to the Nuxt 4, improved unit test and added support for [Nuxt 4 Composables](https://v4.nuxtjs.org/guide/features/composition-api).

-In order to use this Plugin you will need a Fathom Analytics account which you can sign up with using [Fathom Analytics Free trial](https://usefathom.com/ref/JCGMAJ)
+To use this plugin you will need a Fathom Analytics account which you can sign up with using [Fathom Analytics Free trial](https://usefathom.com/ref/JCGMAJ)

 To learn more about Fathom Analytics checkout the following link:
 * [Why Choose privacy focused Analytics](https://threenine.blog/posts/why-choose-privacy-focused-analytics)